INTRO: WHY READ THIS GUIDE (AND WHY I CREATED IT FOR YOU)

 Everything in this guide is my opinion and not to be taken as fact.

-It is up to you to consult a legal professional for advice about contracts, but here’s what I suggest to start out.
+It is up to you to consult a legal professional for advice about contracts (or listen to this podcast episode where I interviewed one about freelance contracts!), but here’s what I suggest to start out.

 Don’t overthink it!